F.G declares July 25 2019 as National Diaspora Day - Vanguard News

-ABUJA: Federal Government of Nigeria has set aside July 25th of each year in recognition of the contribution of Nigerians in the Diaspora to national development and to celebrate the Diaspora who have achieved feats in various fields of endeavour.
+ABUJA – Federal Government of Nigeria has set aside July 25th of each year in recognition of the contribution of Nigerians in the Diaspora to national development and to celebrate the Diaspora who have achieved feats in various fields of endeavor.

 It is also aimed at reviewing areas requiring improvement, encourage interaction and dialogue on matters relating to the Diaspora.